arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 ### 💫 **Your Turn 3**

-Challenge: create a query below that queries `alasql.patients` and gives the patient population of each city (`patients.city`) which has more than one patient living there.
+**Challenge:** create a query below that queries `alasql.patients` and gives the patient population of each city (`patients.city`) which has more than one patient living there.
 Give the results in an alphabetized list.

+**Hint:** You don't need to write the entire query at once, try first writing a query that returns the population of each city, and then modify that query to get the list you want.

 ```sql